prehensile/cv/cv.md

 #### Freelance, August 2009 - present

-When Flash's wave finally broke and rolled back, I followed my nose to iOS as the next platform where interesting things were afoot.
+When Flash's wave finally broke and rolled back, I followed my nose to iOS as the next platform where interesting things were happening.

+I spent the next few years working as an iOS developer with a heavy involvement in the creative side of my projects.
+A good deal of this work was for [Agant][33] and [Faber][34], but there were also jobs for [Touch Press][35], smaller companies and arts organisations as well as the odd Flash job for advertising and design agencies.

-I spent a good chunk of 2012 and 2013 working for [W12 Studios][15] on an extensive User Experience Design project for a major tech company, and towards the end of 2013 I worked on a few prototyping projects and founded [East London Kinetics][11] with [Tim Burrell-Saward][16].
+I spent a good chunk of 2012 and 2013 working for [W12 Studios][15] on an extensive user experience design project for a major tech company, and towards the end of 2013 I worked on a few prototyping projects and founded [East London Kinetics][11] with [Tim Burrell-Saward][16].
 2014 saw more prototyping work for [REACT][24] and [BBC R&D][25], further development of ELK and public airings at [Playful][22], [Bees in a Tin][4] and [Hack Circus][5] (as a speaker) and [The New Sublime][23] as an exhibiting artist.

 #### [Preloaded][17], December 2006 - August 2009